eCubed/DevNotes/2018-09-18-01-my-writing-vs-markdown.md

 So, I have two options.
 The first one is, I believe the tougher one, and that is to create my own Markdown parser and renderer.
 This way, I can establish any syntax
 I want and interpret it however I want.
 This is quite tough to pull, though, since I hate parsing strings (AKA, get down to the level of each character and keep track of multiple indexes at a time.
 That's the tough part - the parsing.
 I would then collect things into a tree or array of objects corresponding to each Markdown rule, and from there, output my HTML or whatever other markup language is needed.
 I believe that would be the easy part.
+Another, IMO, extremely challenging task is to implement syntax highlighting myself.
+I would like to write actual programming language code blocks in plain text, and it would render on a web page with colored text, a different color for keywords, comments, control structures, type names, etc. And no, I wouldn't write the color data on the Markdown text.
+How would we implement such a thing?

 ## Data Blocks